 The public interest is best served by the orderly and economic use of land for permissible purposes in a form which is cognisant of and does not impact unreasonably on development on surrounding land.
 The proposal is therefore in the public interest.

-The public interest also requires the enforcement of the NSW Supreme Court Order.
+The public interest is also best served by the enforcement of the NSW Supreme Court Order.
 It is in no-one's interest that the sea walls remain unrepaired.

 7. CONCLUSION